-Put Features entitle the holder to sell a security back to the issuer or a third party at any time or at specified intervals.
+Put Features entitle the holder to sell a security back to the issuer at any time or at specified intervals.
 In exchange for this benefit, a fund may accept a lower interest rate.
 Securities with put features are subject to the risk that the put provider is unable to honor the put feature (purchase the security).
-Put providers often support their ability to buy securities on demand by obtaining letters of credit or other guarantees from other entities.
-Demand features, standby commitments, and tender options are types of put features.